 Apart from IBI, Ruth enjoys being involved in the life of Dun Laoghaire Evangelical Church.
 She loves visiting her 3 children and 9 grandchildren, (who all live outside Ireland), attending Book Club, participating in a card-making class, taking a keen interest in most sports, and dabbling in arts and crafts.

-Anne is our Librarian and volunteers two days a week.
+Becky is our Librarian and volunteers two days a week.

 Kevin is the Chairman of our Board.

 He is currently the Finance Director for the Irish operations of an international bank, having previously held senior finance roles in a number of other financial institutions.
 Prior to this he worked for one of the ‘big four’ accountancy firms, spending time in their Dublin, Boston and Cork offices.